A practical guide to Zendesk manage and organize macros by category

 Pro tips for a smooth transition to AI

-Moving from manual macros to AI-powered support doesn't have to be a huge, complicated project.
+Moving toward AI-enhanced support in 2026 is a natural progression for many Zendesk users.
 Here are a couple of tips to make it easy.

 Stop organizing macros and start automating